camaraproject/CarrierBillingCheckOut/README.md

 Repository to describe, develop, document and test the CarrierBillingCheckOut API family

 ## Notice for the reader
-The Carrier Billing familly features 2 APIs with **distinct business scope**:
+The Carrier Billing family features 2 APIs with **distinct business scope**:
 * 'Carrier billing checkout' : Service that provides functionality for enabling the first the purchase and then payment request, and follow up of fulfilment of goods against OB Carrier Billing Systems.
 * 'Carrier billing payment' : Service enabling payments and payment follow-up against OB Carrier Billing Systems.